jhu-dvrk/sawIntuitiveResearchKit/share/README.md

    * `mtm.json`, `mtml.json` and `mtmr.json`: DH and dynamic parameters for MTMs.
 The `mtml` and `mtmr` version include a base transformation to match the ISI API convention, i.e. use the stereo display as base frame.  **Important:** most parameters are shared across all `mtm{,l,r}.json` files.
 If you find an issue in one, fix them all.

 ## Console

+Most configuration files are system specific but if you need to simulate a single arm (kinematic simulation only so far), you can use one of the `console-XXX_KIN_SIMULATED.json` file.
+This should likely be used with the `dvrk-ros`/`dvrk_robot` ROS package to start RViz with the proper CAD models.

+## ROS IO

+These files can be used to configure the `dvrk_robot`/`dvrk_console_json` ROS application to publish the IO data of one or more arms.
+See the `dvrk-ros`/`dvrk_robot` package.